yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 ## Intel…

 In contrast, Intel failed us again.
-No words from the fix for the geometry shader crash we [reported](https://github.com/IGCIT/Intel-GPU-Community-Issue-Tracker-IGCIT/issues/551) back in October yet.
+No word on the fix for the geometry shader crash we [reported](https://github.com/IGCIT/Intel-GPU-Community-Issue-Tracker-IGCIT/issues/551) back in October yet.

 We hope it’s just a delay from the holidays.
 2024 is the year of ~~the Linux desktop~~ working Intel Windows drivers.

 ## Qualcomm

-This section needs to be split too.
-Just a moment.

 ### Proprietary Qualcomm driver

-Much better.

 We recently got our hands on a Snapdragon 8 Gen 3 device (a Red Magic 9), and while the official Qualcomm driver is still mediocre at best, we’re very impressed with the performance of the new Adreno 750 GPU.
 In spite of its driver, it managed to bruteforce amazing framerate numbers.
 It still produced the same graphical glitches any other Adreno card has with their respective official drivers.

 Some games reached the 120 FPS limit imposed by the device’s screen refresh rate.
-In simpler terms, Balanced mode in the Red Magic 9 is faster than Diablo mode in the previous Red Magic 8.
+In short, Balanced mode in the Red Magic 9 is faster than Diablo mode in the previous Red Magic 8.

 We can’t wait for Mesa to add Turnip support to this new hardware in town, but as anyone with experience using Mesa will tell you: "let them cook".